Pierstoval/SmokeTesting/README.md

 What does it do?

-The `SmokeTestAllRoutes` trait already contains a PHPUnit test that will **find all HTTP routes** of your application by using the Symfony Router, and will **run a simple HTTP request on each** by using Symfony's HTTP Client.<br>
+The `SmokeTestStaticRoutes` trait already contains a PHPUnit test that will **find all static routes** of your application by using the Symfony Router, and will **run a single HTTP request on each** by using Symfony's HTTP Client.<br>
 If the request returns an HTTP status code **>= 500**, the test will **fail**.<br>
 **Otherwise**, even with HTTP 400 or 404, the test will **suceed**.

+**Note:** This trait **will also look for your non-static routes**!
+Routes that have `defaults` for all their dynamic parameters will be included in the smoke test suite, maximizing the number of testable routes when possible.

+> What is a static route?<br>
+> To sum it up quickly, `/api/endpoint` is a static route because it does not have any dynamic parameter.<br>
+> On the other hand, `/{_locale}/posts` is not static, because it contains the `{_locale}` parameter that is dynamic.
+>
+> If your route contains `defaults` for all its `{...}` dynamic parameters, it means the Symfony Router is capable of generating an URL without having to pass these parameters to it, therefore it is smoke-testable by this package.

 As said in the intro, 4** HTTP codes can be perfectly normal and expected, like when you have some sections of your app that depend on authentication.